invalid04/goChat/README.md

 Once both the backend and frontend servers are running, you can access the web chat application by visiting `http://localhost:5173` in your web browser.

-## Important Note

-There is a peculiar issue with browser compatibility when hosting the application.
-Currently, it only works on Microsoft Edge when accessed through the hosted URL: [https://go-vite-chat.vercel.app/](https://go-vite-chat.vercel.app/).
-However, users can modify the React websocket URL to `localhost` instead of the hosted backend URL to make it work on any browser.
-We are actively investigating and resolving this issue.

 ## Technologies Used

 - Go